UK closes down social life as coronavirus outbreak accelerates

 “At some point, as we’ve said, it may be necessary to think about things like school closures.
 But those things, again, need to be done at the right time in the right way, at the right stage of the outbreak,” Vallance said.

-Reporting by Kylie MacLellan, Elizabeth Howcroft, Elizabeth Piper, David Milliken, William Schomberg, Paul Sandle and Estelle Shirbon; editing by Kate Holton/Guy Faulconbridge
+Reporting by Kylie MacLellan, Elizabeth Howcroft, Elizabeth Piper, David Milliken, William Schomberg, Paul Sandle, Andrew MacAskill and Estelle Shirbon; editing by Kate Holton/Guy Faulconbridge, William Maclean